coldshrine/study-notes/books/effective-java.md

 * Provide failure atomicity for free.
 There is no possibility of temporary inconsistency.

 The main disadvantage immutable objects have is that they require a separate object for each distinct value.

+Classes should be immutable unless there's a very good reason to make them mutable.